Onepilot

 • It can access any API key in the environment

 Use least-privilege principles.
 Run agents as a dedicated user with limited permissions when possible.
-Read our full mobile AI agent security guide for details.

 The iPhone Advantage